Surf Curse: History

-The popularity of "Freaks" came almost simultaneously with accusations that both Rattigan and Rubeck engaged in sexual misconduct with fans.
+The popularity of "Freaks" came almost simultaneously with accusations that Rattigan and Rubeck engaged in sexual misconduct with fans.
 Danger Collective severed ties with Surf Curse at the time of the allegations.
 An anonymous allegation against Rubeck was retracted and two against Rattigan were similarly deleted; both band members denied the allegations.
 In August 2020, Rubeck stated: "There hasn't been a moment in my life that even comes close to what was described in that post."
 The allegations were made around the same time that Burger Records, which had organized the 2016 Goth Beach Festival, folded during a wave of similar allegations in the Southern California punk scene.

 After being rereleased as a single in May 2021 following the band signing with Atlantic Records, "Freaks" reached number 64 on the UK Singles Chart and number 17 on Billboard's Hot Rock & Alternative Songs, eight years after it first appeared on Buds.
-The song is RIAA certified Platinum and, as of April 2024, has more than 650 million streams.
+The song is RIAA certified Platinum and, as of April 2024, has more than 1 billion streams.
 Billboard recognized Surf Curse as the second-ranked artists of 2021 in their category New Rock Artists.

 Following their signing to Atlantic Records, Surf Curse added bassist Henry Dillon and guitarist Noah Kholl to their lineup.
-Both Dillon and Kholl had toured with the band pre-pandemic; Rattigan said of adding them: "I think the sort of the connection that me and Jacob felt with each other when we started the band, we also felt with Noah and Henry."
+Dillon and Kholl had toured with the band before the pandemic; Rattigan said of adding them: "I think the sort of the connection that me and Jacob felt with each other when we started the band, we also felt with Noah and Henry."
 As a now four-member band, Surf Curse released Magic Hour in 2022.
 As with their other album covers that featured the band members, all four are featured on the cover art of the album.
 The album's release had been preceded by the band performing at Coachella in Wizard of Oz–themed attire and the launch of the album's lead single "Sugar".
 The band began their North America tour for Magic Hour with a concert in Las Vegas on October 30, 2022, where each band member was dressed as a different iteration of Elvis Presley.
 Magic Hour was received positively by critics, who identified its lyrics as more creative and a positive evolution of the band's sound and talent.

+Similar to "Freaks" virality on TikTok, a new TikTok trend emerged using the band's 2019 single "Disco" in 2024 where two people would dance to the song leaning back and forth to each other along the beat.
+This trend led the song to number one on the TikTok Billboard Top 50 and its debut at 91 on the Billboard Hot 100 charts in September 2024.